method-inc/stumbl-2019/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Potential solution**
+Do you have any ideas about how to fix this bug?

 **Additional context**
 Add any other context about the problem here.